 The meeting point, at Avenida da Liberdade 9, in front of the Armani Exchange store

-You'll cross the April 25th Bridge (a lookalike of the Golden Gate Bridge), a giant and scenic suspension bridge that connects the north and south sides of Lisbon.
-It was renamed after the revolution day (April 25th) that finished the Salazar dictatorship in 1974.
+You will cross the April 25th Bridge, which resembles the Golden Gate Bridge.
+This impressive and scenic suspension bridge connects the northern and southern sides of Lisbon.
+It was named in honor of the revolution that took place on April 25th, 1974, which ended the Salazar dictatorship.

-At the center of Sesimbra, you can explore Santiago Fortress (Fortaleza de Santiago) that was part of Portugal’s coastal defenses and a summertime retreat of Portuguese kings.
+In the heart of Sesimbra, you can visit Santiago Fortress (Fortaleza de Santiago), which was part of Portugal’s coastal defenses and served as a summer retreat for Portuguese kings.

-Enjoy the California beach, and its fine sands and turquoise waters.
+Experience the beautiful California beach with its soft, fine sands and crystal-clear turquoise waters.

 The meeting point, at Avenida da Liberdade 9, in front of the Armani Exchange store